 Priscilla was one of dozens of African-American teachers who contributed her story to Dr. Sharon Bailey for the DPS Bailey Report.
 From this study, the School Board passed the Black Excellence Resolution in order to eliminate inequities.
 Priscilla understands that it is crucial that all children receive a culturally responsive and equitable education so that they are prepared for the rigor of college.
 Priscilla is the 2020 Harriet Tubman "Moses" Teacher Leader of the Year recipient from The EduCtr and bestowed an Honorary Doctor of Humane Letters from the Aspen Theological Seminary.

 Priscilla's married to Canadian-born, Multi-Grammy nominated,#1 Billboard saxophonist & producer, Darren Rahn.
-Their son's in middle school.
-Priscilla is an HOA Board member in Highlands Ranch.
+Their son's in high school.
 The family enjoys skiing & snowboarding.
 They attend Crossroads Community Church where Priscilla is a volunteer pianist.